shakslmao/Internet-of-Things-Server-Chat-Room-/README.md

 ```cpp
 ssize_t recv_len = sock->recvfrom(reinterpret_cast<char *>(&msg), sizeof(chat::chat_message), 0, nullptr, nullptr);
 ```
 - `sock->recvfrom`: Calls the recvfrom method on the socket object to receive data from the server.
-This method blocks the thread until a message arrives if there's no data currently available.
+This method blocks the thread until a message arrives if theres no data currently available.
 - `reinterpret_cast<char *>(&msg):` Casts the address of msg to a `char*` pointer, as recvfrom expects a buffer of bytes to store the incoming data.
 - `sizeof(chat::chat_message)`: Specifies the size of the `chat::chat_message `structure, indicating how many bytes should be read and stored into msg
 - The function returns the length of the received message in bytes and stores this value in `recv_len`.
 If `recv_len` is greater than 0, it indicates that data has been successfully received.